 Girotonno takes place every June in San Pietro Island.
 The whole festival is about the fishing and the eating of tuna, but there’s also lots of music involved.

 If you are a jazz lover, you can’t miss Time in Jazz, which takes place each August in Berchidda and the surrounding countryside and villages.
 It is a full week of open air concerts in a gorgeous setting; the founder of the festival is Paolo Fresu, world famous Sardinia-born trumpet player.

 Among the things to in Sardinia for wine lovers there’s going to one of the many wine festivals that regularly take place.
 One of them is Calici Sotto Le Stelle, happening each year in August in the lovely setting of Jerzu.

 Practice all the water sports

 The coast of Sardinia is perfect for water sports.
 One of the top things to do in Sardinia is surfing.
 Depending on the winds, it is possible to catch waves in various locations around the island.
 Check my post about the best surfing spots in Sardinia to find out more.
 Sardinia is also a paradise for windsurf and kite surf, and it regularly hosts kite surfing competitions.

-SUP is quickly becoming a favorite of the locals, and while this is one of the nicest things to do in Sardinia during the summer, many enjoy it also at other times of year.
+SUP is quickly becoming a favorite of the locals, and you can factually enjoy it throughout the year.
 Nowadays, some companies even offer SUP expeditions, going along the coast from one beach to the other, enjoying lunch off shore, and appreciating the wonderfully clear waters.